FLUID: A Unified Evaluation Framework for Flexible Sequential Data: Implementation Details

 \textbf{Weight Imprinting}~ For Weight Imprinting, we transition from NCM to fine-tuning after 10,000 samples as we observed that the accuracy of NCM saturated at this point in the validation sequence.
 We use a learning rate of 0.1 while fine-tuning.

 \textbf{Learning Without Forgetting}~ We adapt Learning Without Forgetting to the \litw task by freezing a copy of the model after pretraining which is used for knowledge distillation.
 Not all pretraining classes are seen during streaming so only softmax probabilities for classes seen during the stream are used in the cross-entropy between the soft labels and predictions.
 We use a temperature of 2 to smooth the probabilities in accordance with~\citep{li2017learning}.
+We swept over $\lambda_o$ values between $\{.1, .2, … 1\}$.
+We found .2 maximized mean per-class and overall accuracy.
 Training is done according to the specifications given in the offline training portion of this section.

-\textbf{Elastic Weight Consolidation}~ We adapt Elastic Weight Consolidation~\citep{kirkpatrick2017overcoming} to the \litw task by freezing a copy of the model after pretraining as the optimla model of the pretrain task.
+\textbf{Elastic Weight Consolidation}~ We adapt Elastic Weight Consolidation~\citep{kirkpatrick2017overcoming} to the \litw task by freezing a copy of the model after pretraining as the optimal model of the pretrain task.
 We then use the validation set of ImageNet-1K corresponding to the 250 classes being used for the computation of Fisher information per-parameter.
 For every training step in \litw, a penalty is added based on the distance moved by the parameters from the base model weighted by the Fisher information.
 The Fisher information is calculated at the start of every flexible train step to mitigate catastrophic forgetting.
 Training is done according to the specifications given in the offline training portion of this section.
 Depending on how frequently the Fisher information is computed, the compute associated increases over the standard training costs.
+We use the default hyper-parameters of .1 for $\lambda$ and .9 for $\alpha$ where the loss is: $\mathcal{L}(\theta)=\alpha\mathcal{L}_B(\theta)+\sum_i \frac{\lambda}{2} F_i\left(\theta_i-\theta_{A, i}^*\right)^2$.

+\textbf{DER and ER-ACE} We train DER and ER-ACE with the standard specifications reported in the offline training portion of section \ref{sec:impl}.
+For DER, at each offline training phase we store the logits and use them to compute the KL divergence term in the next offline training phase.
+For $\alpha$ we swept over values between $\{.2, .4, ...1\}$ and found .5 to be most effective.